Brazilian Army in the First Republic: German influence

 Hermes da Fonseca was appointed Minister of War in the government of Afonso Pena (1906–1909), where he had in common with the Baron of Rio Branco, Minister of Foreign Affairs, a Germanophile stance.
 Fonseca visited Germany in 1908, watching the maneuvers of the Imperial German Army, recognized at the time for the modernity of its General Staff and war technology.
 He ordered military equipment and agreed to send young Brazilian officers to train in German units.
 In Brazil, he carried out the "Hermes Reform", implementing, among other measures, a new order of battle to be filled out by recruits incorporated by compulsory military service.
 However, the conscription was controversial and would take years to implement.
-Hermes da Fonseca became president in 1910–1914, but his "Salvations Policy" discredited the army, further delaying mandatory military service.
+Hermes da Fonseca became president in 1910–1914, but his "Salvation Policy" discredited the army, further delaying mandatory military service.

 The Ministry of War changed a lot with each new government, and new reforms were announced before the previous ones were effectively implemented.
 Discontinuity marked the process.
 But sending lieutenants to Germany had a lasting impact: the former trainees were the first within the army to have a modern professional profile and wanted a new army based on German military doctrine, which they advertised through the magazine A Defesa Nacional.
 Their movement was a kind of professional tenentism, manifested by intellectual criticism of their hierarchical superiors, earning former interns and their sympathizers the nickname of "Young Turks".
 Several members of this group joined the General Staff of the Army and the cabinet of Minister of War José Caetano de Faria (1914–1918), who favored reformist ideas.

 This administration coincided with World War I, considered a watershed in army history by military historian Jehovah Motta.
 Attention was more on Europe than on Contestado; Brazilian officers watched the "two model armies, the German and the French one, test men, equipment, organization, strategies and tactics against each other".
 The Armed Forces quickly grew in importance, and the war served as a pretext to expand the force and finally implement compulsory military service.
 The budget increased after the war, but remained a bottleneck for modernization.